demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Playbooks/playbook-MDE_-_Search_and_Compare_Process_Executions_README.md

-This playbook is a generic playbook that receives process name and command-line argument, and uses "Microsoft Defender For Endpoint" integration to search for the given process executions and compare the command-line argument from the results to the command-line argument received from the playbook input.
+This playbook is a generic playbook that receives a process name and a command-line argument.
+It uses the "Microsoft Defender For Endpoint" integration to search for the given process executions and compares the command-line argument from the results to the command-line argument received from the playbook input.

 Notice - under the input "Processes", the playbook should receive an array that contains the following keys:
 - value: *process name*